firefox-devtools/profiler/CONTRIBUTING.md

 ## Who we are

 This project is made up of a cross section of different parts of Mozilla, including people from Firefox DevTools and from Firefox's platform team who are working on the C++ and Rust internals of Firefox.
-Some core Mozillians on the team are.
+Some core Mozillians on the team are:

  * Bryan Clark [@clarkbw](https://github.com/clarkbw) - Firefox DevTools Product Manager
  * Markus Stange [@mstange](https://github.com/mstange) - Firefox Platform Engineer